duyluong1310/Multivariate-analysis-by-R/docs/index.md

+---
+layout: default
+---

 # Multivariate Analysis by R
 Welcome to the **Multivariate Analysis by R** showcase.
 All content below is generated from R notebooks and is **read-only** via GitHub Pages.

----

 ## Methods Covered
 ### Dependence Methods
 - [Multiple Regression](multiple_regression.html)
 - [Logistic Regression](logistic_regression.html)